-How much waste has Clean the World prevented from going to the landfill?
+How much waste has Clean the World prevented from going to the land ill?

-Since inception, Clean the World has eliminated more 15.4 million pounds (7,700 tons) of hotel waste from polluting local landfills.
+Since inception, Clean the World has eliminated more 20 million pounds of hotel waste from polluting local landfills.

 How do hotel partners recycle soap?

 Hotels join Clean the World's Hotel Partnership program and receive the full marketing benefits that the program provides to help publicize amenity recycling efforts.
 Clean the World provides hospitality partners with bins for housekeeping staff to deposit collected soap and shampoo bottles.
 These bins are picked up weekly by Clean the World staff or logistics partners and are transported to the nearest Recycling Operations Center.